 At first, Tudor was supposed to be a cheaper alternative to Rolex watches, using the same incredible cases and bracelets with somewhat less amazing off-the-shelf movements.
 Tudor watches were positioned as a way to enjoy the luxury of Rolex without having to, you know, own a bank or whatever people did back then to have a lot of money.

 However, then something interesting happened.
 In the 40s, Tudor launched the Oyster collection, using the waterproof Oyster case that had, until then, been exclusive to Rolex watches.
-Then, in 1952, the company released The Prince, which featured a Rolex self-winding mechanism.
+Then, in 1952, the company released The Prince, which featured a Rolex watch self-winding mechanism.
 Suddenly, Tudor was emerging as a luxury powerhouse of its own.

 Shortly after that, the French Navy began commissioning these “tool watches” in bulk for everyday use in potentially harsh and demanding conditions.
 And, in 1964, the US Navy got their own specifically produced Oyster Prince Submariner line of watches.

-Tudor’s reputation for making incredible luxury watches that were also fully capable of everyday utility grew exponentially.
+Tudor’s reputation for making incredible men's luxury watches that were also fully capable of everyday utility grew exponentially.

 Today, the brand stands proudly as a world renowned name that means quality and class.
 While still a sister company to Rolex, Tudor watches carry a prestige all of their own, and any collector is proud to have one on their wrist.